1990 Italian Air Force MB-326 crash: Legacy

 The tragedy left a profound mark on the local community of Casalecchio and surrounding towns.
 Four different victims' associations were created in the wake of the disaster, which in 1997 merged into the Associazione Vittime del Salvemini – 6 dicembre 1990 (Salvemini Victims Association – 6 December 1990).
 Many survivors and relatives of the victims rejected the outcome of the trial, and maintained that justice had not been done.

 The building struck by the jet remained closed for over ten years.
 In 2001, it was repaired and reopened as Casa della Solidarietà "Alexander Dubček" (House of Solidarity "Alexander Dubček"), a public building hosting the local unit of the Protezione Civile (Italian Civil Protection) and the office of various local charities, including the victims association.
 The gaping hole in the wall left by the impact was preserved, closed only by a glass pane, and the classroom hit by the aircraft was turned into a memorial to the victims.
 In September 2020, the building was returned to school use for the first time in thirty years, after the COVID-19 pandemic forced schools to find more classroom space to ensure social distancing.

 Several commemorations of the event have taken place over the years in Casalecchio, endorsed by the municipality of Casalecchio di Reno, with public talks and events on the themes of safety, solidarity and justice.
-In 2020, for the 30th anniversary of the disaster, the municipality organised a two weeks long series of events that included ceremonies, photo exhibitions, theatre and music productions, culminating in a livestreamed commemoration with messages from the Italian president Sergio Mattarella and the President of the European Parliament David Sassoli.
+In 2020, for the 30th anniversary of the disaster, the municipality organised two weeks of events including ceremonies, photo exhibitions, theatre and music productions, culminating in a livestreamed commemoration with messages from the Italian president Sergio Mattarella and the President of the European Parliament David Sassoli.